Updated January 2019

-To provide revenue, we have advertising blocks and banners on our site.
-These ads are auto-generated and auto-selected by Google Adwords / Adsense based on several factors.
+To generate revenue to fund our research, we have advertising on our site.
+These ads are auto-generated and auto-selected by Google Ads based on several factors.
 Sleep Like The Dead does not select the advertisers nor the ads that appear.
 In addition, revenue generated is paid to Sleep Like The Dead by Google, not mattress companies.

 Given that our sleep-product ratings are almost entirely based on multiple online public sources, the truthfulness of our findings can